 49 of 51 found this interesting Interesting? |

 Tim Curry's performance as Darkness was ranked by Entertainment Weekly as the best performance in a bad movie.

 68 of 72 found this interesting Interesting? |

 Ridley Scott wanted this movie to have an original screenplay because he felt that "it was far easier to design a story to fit the medium of cinema than bend the medium for an established story".
 By chance, he discovered several books written by William Hjortsberg, and found that the writer had already written several scripts for some unmade lower-budgeted movies.
 Scott asked him if he was interested in writing a fairy tale.
 Fortunately, he was already writing some, and agreed.

 48 of 50 found this interesting Interesting? |

 When it came time to assemble the full director's cut, the original session masters for the Jerry Goldsmith score could not be located.
 However, Mike Ross-Trevor of Hit Factory Studios in London had kept a two-track digital copy, mixed down from eight-track session masters, which he knew "would be worth preserving."
 Most of these tapes contained complete takes, which had to be re-edited from scratch to match the cues in the recut print.

-In the music video for Bryan Ferry's 'Is Your Love Strong Enough' (which is on the soundtrack), clips from the movie are played, and at one point, Bryan climbs up invisible stairs set into a huge screen playing a clip, and at the top of the stairs a door opens, and David Gilmour from Pink Floyd is seen playing the guitar solo from the song.
+In the music video for Bryan Ferry's "Is Your Love Strong Enough" (which is on the soundtrack), clips from this movie are played, and at one point, Bryan climbs up invisible stairs set into a huge screen playing a clip, and at the top of the stairs, a door opens, and David Gilmour from Pink Floyd is seen playing the guitar solo from the song.